Skip to content

 CDC logo

-Content provided by the CDC as of June 8th
+Content provided by the CDC as of June 8th, 2022

 Monkeypox is a disease caused by a virus not commonly seen in the United States.
 While we work to contain the current outbreak and study the virus, we want you to have information so you can make informed choices when you are in spaces or situations where monkeypox could be spread through close, intimate contact or during sex.
-There is a lot we still need to learn about monkeypox, and we will update this information as we learn more on cdc.gov/monkeypox.
+There is a lot we still need to learn about monkeypox, and we will update this information as we learn more on cdc.gov/mpox.

 What is monkeypox?